 - Go mobile.
 Mobile capability is no longer a nice-to-have.
 Consumers expect to have the option to make a payment while on the go from their smart device.
 By introducing multi-functional mobile capabilities, customers will be able to manage their account and process payments from any location.
 This flexibility will aid in a reduction of DSO.

 - Rethink how you use notifications.
 A recent trend among utilities companies over the past few years is the adoption of email notifications.
 In the past, notifications were used only to communicate disruption in service.
 Recently, utilities companies have utilized notifications beyond outages to include bills and payment options.
 Research has proven that by implementing a proactive model where the utilities provider pushes out a notification at the same time as an e-bill is sent, customer will pay bills faster as compared to when they are contacted by a singular method.

 Curious about additional ways to help cut Day Sales Outstanding?
-Contact a member of the Speedpay team to learn more.
+Visit speedpay.com to learn more.